 Most Preload tanks feature a spherical shell dome roof

 The dome roof design is unmatched in its economy and durability.
-The design results in uniform compression throughout the spherical shell, allowing relatively thin sections of concrete to span large tank diameters.
+The design results in uniform compression throughout the spherical shell, allowing relatively thin concrete sections to span large tank diameters.

 The efficient dome shape provides a low profile as well.
 Rise-to-diameter ratios of 1:8 to 1:12 are standard, depending on tank diameter.
 Other rise-to-span ratios are available on request.

-Preload’s dome designs include venting for adequate draft, and an access hatch for future entrance or the use of equipment
+Preload’s dome designs include venting for the adequate draft and an access hatch for future entrance or the use of equipment.

 Flat-slab Column-Supported Roof